 To determine if Station A was determining flows accurately, Big Bear MWD retained a consultant, Jericho Systems, Inc., to manually measure the Bear Creek flows above and below Station A on two occasions.
 The consultant found that the measured flows were 0.5 to 1.0 cfs higher than the flows calculated from water level data applied to the damaged weir plate.
-In 2017, Big Bear MWD will be discussing options for Station A with the State Water Resources Control Board.
+In 2017, Big Bear MWD began discussing options for Station A with the State Water Resources Control Board.
+These discussions will continue in 2018.